Sukheshkanna13/intel-ie-AI-manufacturing-assistant-/README.md

 Develop a modular, scalable, and reusable AI-powered testing platform that integrates seamlessly with existing manufacturing flows.
 🧠 AI-Powered Chip Testing
 Our AI-powered solution leverages multiple models to identify semiconductor defects with precision:

+**Uniqueness in Workflow** 🛠️

+Large Volume Datasets 📈: Use of diverse, high-quality datasets to improve AI model training.
+Image-Based Training 📸: Incorporating defect images to train the AI model for improved accuracy in detection.
+Patterned Differentiation 🎨: Ability to classify and distinguish between various defect types for more targeted interventions.
+Real-World Generalization 🌍: Ensures robust performance in practical, real-world manufacturing environments.
+Data-Driven Insights 📊: Utilizes real-time data to drive decision-making and workflow optimization.

 Random Forest Classifier: Utilized for its ability to handle complex patterns in wafer defects.
 Support Vector Machine (SVM): Deployed for high-dimensional accuracy in defect classification.